-The construction of an Athen's metro system had been announced 22 times over the course of decades before this project began.
+The construction of a metro system in Athens had been announced 22 times over the course of decades before this project began.
 Many doubted it would or could be done—but it was.

 Bechtel managed an engineering and construction consortium composed of 22 companies—Greek, French, German, and others.